Diana Gibson

 However, in 1938 and 1939 her career took a downward turn, and she only appeared in three films over the two years; two of her roles were uncredited.
 Her last credited role was in the 1938 film Western Welcome starring Ray Whitley.
 She retired from films afterward.

 In 1954, Gibson began hosting The Talk of the Town, a new program on WLBR-TV in Lancaster, Pennsylvania.
-She had been hostess of Know Your Hospital.
+She had been the hostess of Know Your Hospital.

 Gibson was married to Jack Schropp, who was an actor but later became general manager of the Lebanon News Publishing Company in Pennsylvania.
 She was the corporation's treasurer.
 The couple lived in Key Largo, Florida, from 1983 until he died in 1986.
 She eventually settled in Coral Gables, Florida, where she was residing at the time of her death in 1991.